Zuplu/postfix-tlspol/README.md

 These requirements only apply if you use the non-Docker variant for installation, i. e. as a systemd service unit.

-- A Redis-compatible database (e. g.
-Valkey, KeyDB, Redis, ...; optional if caching is disabled)
 - Postfix
 - Go (latest)
 - DNSSEC-validating DNS server (preferably on localhost)